aicell-lab/ddls-course/content/course/ddls-2023/_index.md

 - For the seminar, you will have a list of questions (the same every week) which we will answer during the seminar.
 Your participation and answer to these questions will be graded during the seminar.

-In addition, there is a project to be conducted in pairs (Ms students) or alone (PhD students).
+In addition, in the examination week, there is a project to be conducted in pairs (Ms students) or alone (PhD students), the project will be graded by peers and the examiner.

 Here are the published modules for the course: